JSchmie/ScrAIbe/README.md

 - **PyTorch version**: Python 1.11.0
 - **CUDA version**: Cuda-toolkit 11.3.1

+In order to run `scraibe` properly, it is recommended to reinstall `pytoch` using:

+    pip install torch==1.11.0+cu113 torchvision==0.12.0+cu113 torchaudio==0.11.0+cu113 --extra-index-url https://download.pytorch.org/whl/cu113

+This ensures that the right torchaudio version is installed.

 Important: For the `Pyannote` model, you need to be granted access to Hugging Face.
 Check the [Pyannote model page](https://huggingface.co/pyannote/speaker-diarization) to get access to the model.